genuinetools/binctr/README.md

 Static container created at: ./bin/nginx
 Run with ./bin/nginx

-$ ./bin/nginx nginx -g daemon off
+$ ./bin/nginx nginx -g "daemon off;"

 # But we have no networking!
 Don't worry we can fix this
 # Let's install my super cool binary for setting up networking in a container
 $ go get github.com/jfrazelle/netns

-# now we can all this as a prestart hook
+# now we can add this as a prestart hook
-$ ./bin/nginx --hook prestart:netns nginx -g daemon off
+$ ./bin/nginx --hook prestart:netns nginx -g "daemon off;"

 # let's get the ip file
 $ cat .ip